Hedda Gabler: Plot

 Apparently jealous of Thea's influence over Eilert, Hedda hopes to come between them.
-Despite his drinking problem, she encourages Eilert to accompany George and his associate, Judge Brack, to a party.
-George returns home from the party and reveals that he found the complete manuscript (the only copy) of Eilert's great work, which the latter lost while drunk.
+Despite his previous drinking problem, she encourages Eilert to accompany George and his associate, Judge Brack, to a party, which promises to be raucous.
+George returns home from the party at dawn the following day and reveals that he found the manuscript (the only copy) of Eilert's great new work, which the latter lost while drunk.
 George is then called away to his aunt's house, leaving the manuscript in Hedda's possession.
-When Eilert next sees Hedda and Thea, he tells them that he has deliberately destroyed the manuscript.
-Thea is horrified, and it is revealed that it was the joint work of Eilert and herself.
+When Eilert next sees Hedda and Thea, he tells them that he has lost the manuscript.
+Thea is horrified, and it is revealed that she had considerable influence in its development.
 Hedda says nothing to contradict Eilert or to reassure Thea.
 After Thea has left, Hedda encourages Eilert to commit suicide, giving him a pistol that had belonged to her father.
 She then burns the manuscript and tells George she has destroyed it to secure their future.
+George is momentarily horrified.

-When the news comes that Eilert did indeed kill himself, George and Thea are determined to try to reconstruct his book from Eilert's notes, which Thea has kept.
-Hedda is shocked to discover from Judge Brack that Eilert's death, in a brothel, was messy and probably accidental; this "ridiculous and vile" death contrasts with the "beautiful and free" one that Hedda had imagined for him.
+Almost immediately the news comes that Eilert has killed himself after the party, and George and Thea are determined to try to reconstruct his unpublished new book from Eilert's notes, which Thea has kept.
+Hedda is shocked to discover from Judge Brack that Eilert's death, apparently in a brothel, was messy and probably accidental; this "ridiculous and vile" death contrasts with the "beautiful and free" one that Hedda had imagined for him (and asked him to ensure).
 Worse, Brack knows the origins of the pistol.
 He tells Hedda that if he reveals what he knows, a scandal will likely arise around her.
-Hedda realizes that this places Brack in a position of power over her, which he implies he will use to coerce her into a sexual relationship.
-Leaving the others, she goes into her smaller room and shoots herself in the head.
+Hedda realises that this places Brack in a position of continuous power over her, which he implies he will use to coerce her, possibly into a sexual relationship.
+Leaving the others, she goes into her smaller room and then shoots herself in the head with her other pistol.
 The others in the room assume that Hedda is simply firing shots, and they follow the sound to investigate.
-The play ends with George, Brack, and Thea discovering her body.
+The play ends with George, Brack and Thea discovering her body.